mikewacker/age-verification/README.md

 - **Q:** Assume that we can verify someone's age with 100% accuracy before we generate a digital age certificate.
   Does that solve our problem?
-- **A:** It does not.
-You still need to consider the chain of custody after the age certificate is generated.
+- **A:** No. You still need to consider the chain of custody after the age certificate is generated.

 Let's say that we generate an age certificate for John Smith: